Skip to main content

 Reducing costs

-• Pull larger pages (up to limit=100) when iterating to amortize per-request overhead.
-The rows cost the same; the request count drops.
+• Pull larger pages (up to limit=100) when iterating: rows cost the same, the request count drops.